Collective magnetic Higgs excitation in a pyrochlore ruthenate: Results

+Fig. 2b highlights the lineshape of the $E_{\mathrm{g}}$ phonon, which is highly asymmetric and can be described by a Fano lineshape at room temperature.
+The 5 K spectrum evidences a nearly symmetric Lorentzian phonon lineshape.
 The appearance of an asymmetric Fano lineshape is generally ascribed to the interference of a discrete (phonon) mode with an underlying, broad continuum of excitations~\cite{fano-61}.
 A similar temperature dependence has been observed in the all-in-all-out pyrochlore compound Cd$_2$Os$_2$O$_7$~\cite{nguyen-17}, where it was related to a metal-insulator transition driven by spin-charge-lattice coupling.
-We recall that Nd$_2$Ru$_2$O$_7$ remains electrically insulating across the investigated temperature regime~\cite{gaultois-13}, therefore we rule out an electronic continuum as the origin.
-Instead, incoherent spin fluctuations of the paramagnetic phase are a natural candidate for the broad continuum, as reported in the pyrochlore iridate Eu$_2$Ir$_2$O$_7$~\cite{ueda-19}.
-Upon passing through $T_{\mathrm{N}}$, the spectral weight of the continuum is transferred towards quasi-elastic scattering and eventually to the low-energy amplitude mode.
-Thus, below 100 K the interference between the broad magnetic continuum and the 40 meV phonon mode disappears and the phonon approaches a symmetric Lorentzian lineshape at low temperatures.
-Moreover, the splitting of the E$_g$ phonon mode into two one-dimensional modes E$_g^1$ and E$_g^2$ below $T_{\mathrm{N}}$ signals a lowering of symmetry below $T_{\mathrm{N}}$.
-In fact, with the onset of the magnetic order the mirror symmetry is broken, which transforms the structure from $Fd\bar{3}m$ to $Fd\bar{3}$ with two distinct E$_g$ Raman tensors (see Supplementary Information for details).
+We recall that Nd$_2$Ru$_2$O$_7$ remains electrically insulating across the investigated temperature regime~\cite{gaultois-13}, therefore we rule out an electronic continuum as the origin (for details on the electronic band structure, see~\cite{elstructure}).
+Instead, incoherent spin fluctuations of the paramagnetic phase ($T>T_{\mathrm{N}}$) are a natural candidate for the broad continuum, as reported in the pyrochlore iridate Eu$_2$Ir$_2$O$_7$~\cite{ueda-19}.
+Upon passing through $T_{\mathrm{N}}$, the spectral weight of the continuum is transferred towards quasi-elastic scattering and eventually to the low-energy $A$-mode.
+Thus, below $T^*$ the interference between the broad magnetic continuum and the $E_{\mathrm{g}}$ phonon mode disappears and the phonon approaches a symmetric Lorentzian lineshape at low temperatures.